anonymous-aaa111/RGL-LIV-SLAM/README.md

 ## Adability for indoor scene

-The proposed method can adapt to indoor environment, where the referenced image is not feasible, due to the application of OAGS mechanism.
+When the platform enters an indoor environment, the erroneous position observations from image matching may lead to significant localization errors, but the proposed OAGS mechanism effectively suppressed this.

 Video demonstration: [Click to download](https://github.com/yao-yating/RGL-LIV-SLAM/blob/main/videos/indoor.avi)